Please Scroll down for event details!

 We're coming together on LOVING DAY WEEKEND to celebrate the rich diversity of New Orleans families and the legacy of RICHARD & MILDRED LOVING, the interracial couple whose 1967 landmark civil rights lawsuit, Loving v.
 Virginia ended all race-based legal restrictions on marriage.
 Please join us for our 8th Annual Ice Cream Social.
 We'll have frozen treats (while they last), kids crafts and prizes, face painting, family photos, vendors, community groups and more!

 The Loving Festival is also collaborating with BE THE MATCH to connect blood cancer patients with life-saving bone marrow donors.
 Help us reach our goal of registering 50 new donors from the Greater New Orleans Area.
-People of color and multiethnic individuals are encouraged to participate.
+Multiethnic individuals are encouraged to participate.
 Donor candidates must be 18-44 years old to register and willing to donate to any patient.
-Adults over 45 must pay a small registration fee.
+Adults 45 and older must join online and pay a small registration fee.
 Representatives from Be The Match will be present for anyone interested in joining the National Marrow Donor Registry.
-Joining is easy – paperwork and a cheek swab.
+Joining is easy - paperwork and a cheek swab.
+For more information LOOK HERE.

-Art From The Heart, Heartsleeve, SUNO Museum Studies Program and New Orleans Cupcake Fairies
+Art From The Heart, Faubourg St. Roch Improvement Association, Heartsleeve, LovingDay.Org, St. Roch Community Church, SUNO Museum Studies Program and New Orleans Cupcake Fairies

 ADMISSION IS FREE and open to the public, so tell all your friends!